 Crispy sesame tofu, pan-fried to perfection and then tossed in a delicious sticky sweet sauce with a pop of acidity.

 The most mouthwatering crispy sesame tofu you can enjoy for lunch or dinner.
-I love meal prepping this recipe with rice and vegetables for simple lunches throughout the week.
+I love meal-prepping this recipe with rice and vegetables like maple-roasted carrots for simple lunches throughout the week.